iter8-tools/docs/docs/tutorials/abn/abn.md

     abn/sample_metric/min    | 0.00         | 1.00
     abn/sample_metric/stddev | 28.52        | 31.91
     ```
 The output allows you to compare the versions against each other and select a winner.
-Since the experiment runs periodically, you should expect the values in the report to change over time.
+Since the experiment runs periodically, the values in the report will change over time.

-Once a winner is identified, the experiment can be terminated and the winner can be promoted and the candidate versions can be deleted.
+Once a winner is identified, the experiment can be terminated, the winner can be promoted, and the candidate version(s) can be deleted.

 To delete the experiment: